What is ICSI treatment? – Learn how it works step by step

 The cost of an ICSI treatment varies a lot from one fertility clinic to another.
 But ICSI treatment is generally one of the most expensive types of fertility treatment, because of the egg and sperm retrieval, as well as the need for placing the egg and sperm cells in an incubator before transferring them.

-Before you consult any fertility clinics, we recommend that you research your country’s rules and regulations regarding fertility treatment.
+Before finding the right fertility clinic, we recommend that you research your country’s rules and regulations regarding fertility treatment.
 In some countries it is possible to receive help and compensation during fertility treatment.
 If you need any help researching, contact our Customer Care Team.

 Moving forward with fertility treatment